marlkiller/dll_detours_hook/README.md

 You have two options to get the hook DLL and injection tools.

 #### Option A: Build from Source
 Run the build script from the root directory.
-This will compile the project and place the output (`dll_detours_hook.dll`) in the `build/Release` folder.
+This will compile the project and place the output (`dll_detours_hook.dll`) in the `release` folder.
 The injection tools are in the `tools` directory.
 ```shell
 build.cmd
 ```